Conflicts of Interest Statement

 • Robust due diligence on the Value Partners Pools, including their performance, the securities they hold, their concentration, and determining which client profiles will be best suited to invest in them.
 We conduct periodic due diligence on comparable non-proprietary products and evaluate whether the Value Partners Pools are competitive with available alternatives.

-If your advisor is associated with our non-proprietary division, they may recommend that you invest in the Value Partners Pools when they could recommend other non-proprietary mutual funds.
-Given our affiliation with VPI, recommending a Value Partners Pool is a conflict of interest, and you may be concerned about whether this recommendation puts your interest first.
+If your advisor is associated with our non-proprietary division, they may recommend that you invest in the Value Partners Pools or Related Funds when they could recommend other non-related mutual funds.
+Given our membership within the PFC Group, recommending one of the Related Funds is a conflict of interest, and you may be concerned about whether this recommendation puts your interest first.
 To mitigate the associated conflicts of interest and address them in your best interests, we have adopted several controls, including those outlined above and a robust evaluation of all mutual funds that we allow our advisors to recommend to you.
-We also compensate our advisors in ways that will not bias recommendations towards Value Partners Pools over non-proprietary mutual funds.
-In other words, your advisor has no incentive by the form of compensation to recommend the Value Partners Pools over any other mutual fund.
+We also compensate our advisors in ways that will not bias recommendations towards Related Funds over non-related mutual funds.
+In other words, your advisor has no incentive by the form of compensation to recommend any Related Fund over any other mutual fund.

 Nonetheless, this is a conflict of interest that we control in the best interests of our clients.
-We disclose your advisor’s ownership in VPGI when they recommend any Value Partners Pool and have you confirm being informed of this before you invest.
-We also ask our advisors to attest annually whether their ownership of shares in VPGI is material to them.
-The controls described above around recommendations to invest in Value Partners Pools will address this conflict of interest as well.
-In all cases, your advisor, if a shareholder in VPGI, will only recommend that you invest in the Value Partners Pools if they have determined that such an investment is suitable for you based on a number of factors, including your personal and financial circumstances and risk profile.
-A recommendation to invest in the Value Partners Pools will be made only if your advisor considers such an investment is in your best interests.
+We disclose whether your advisor is entitled to participate in the CL Earnout Payment and have you confirm being informed of this before you set up an account with us and when you invest in the Value Partners Pools.
+We also ask our advisors to attest annually whether the prospect of receiving the CL Earnout Payment is material to them and that they have complied with all applicable securities rules, including making suitability assessments for you during the year.
+The controls described above around recommendations to invest in Value Partners Pools and Related Funds will address this conflict of interest as well.
+We have instituted a robust oversight and monitoring process that will review, monthly, the use and level of Value Partners Pools and Related Funds in applicable advisors’ client portfolios to assist in evaluating whether the potential conflict arising from the CL Earnout Payment is being addressed in the best interests of clients.
+In all cases, your advisor, if entitled to the CL Earnout Payment, will only recommend that you invest in the Value Partners Pools or the Related Funds if they have determined that such an investment is suitable for you based on a number of factors, including your personal and financial circumstances and risk profile and whether your advisor considers such an investment is in your best interests.

-Compensation to LP Financial – Mutual Fund Investments
+Proprietary and Non-Proprietary Divisions – Compensation to LP Financial – Mutual Fund Investments

 When you purchase or hold a mutual fund through LP Financial, LP Financial may receive a commission at the time of the sale and may also earn an ongoing commission (also known as trailer fee or service fee) for as long as you hold the fund.
 These sales commissions and ongoing commissions are paid to LP Financial by the manager of the funds.
 For mutual funds that are distributed publicly under a prospectus, there is full disclosure of these payments in the Fund Facts documents and prospectus documents of the funds.
-VPI pays compensation to LP Financial described in the Value Partners Pools’ prospectus in respect of investments recommended through its non-proprietary division in the same way as it pays any other Dealer.
-VPI may provide marketing, educational, and operational support to LP Financial in respect of its proprietary division, which is consistent with our role as a principal distributor of the Value Partners Pools and our proprietary divisions’ focus on the Value Partners Pools.
+The various fund managers within the PFC Group pay compensation to LP Financial described in the related funds’ prospectus in respect of investments recommended through its non-proprietary division in the same way as it pays any other dealer.

 LP Financial offers a range of mutual funds offered by different fund managers and carries out due diligence on these funds to ensure that there is a reasonable range of alternatives to offer its clients.
 LP Financial also ensures that you receive the services from our advisors that are commensurate with the service fees we receive from fund managers.
 Our advisors recommend the mutual funds that they consider suitable for you based on your investment objectives and financial circumstances and not based on compensation payable to LP Financial or themselves.